sbailliez/pg-counter-metrics/README.md

 #### 2.4 Use cloudformation to deploy the PGCM query metrics dashboard (per query ID)

-use below query to list the top 20 query that consume the DB time and select the query ID that you want to create Dashboared for
+use below query to list the top 20 query that consume the DB time and select the query ID that you want to create Dashboard for

 ```
 select  queryid,substring(query,1,60) as query , calls,